Brendenjones12/CapstoneProjectTemplate/Documentation/User.md

 ### Chatbot
 ![This is the login page! :D](https://github.com/Brendenjones12/Student-Engagement-and-Retention-Tool/blob/master/Auxiliary%20Files/Manual%20Pictures/Chatbot.png "Login Page")

 1. Interact with the chatbot by typing in the text box.
+Type "Hi" to recieve instructions from the chatbot on how to use it.
-2. To ask a question about a class, simply type and enter the class name and what you are looking for.
-Ex(CS120 Office Hours)
+2. To ask a question about a class, simply type and enter a question about a class and make sure to include the name of the class.
+(Example: "How do I contact my professor for cs222")
-3. The chatbot will reply asking for the relevant information about the class and the question you would like to ask.
-Enter Class ID of the class.
+3. The chatbot will reply asking for the relevant information Enter Class ID of the class.
-4. After entering the Class ID number and the question, the chatbot will try to retrieve an answer.
+4. After entering the Class ID number, the chatbot will try to retrieve an answer.
 If the question is not on record, the chatbot will return [empty response].
+5. If you cannot find the answer to your question this way, try typing "I have a question about cs222", substituting the proper class name, which will then prompt you to enter your question and class ID number.
 ### Add Course
 ![This is the login page! :D](https://github.com/Brendenjones12/Student-Engagement-and-Retention-Tool/blob/master/Auxiliary%20Files/Manual%20Pictures/AddClass.png "Login Page")